Andreweweith/Data-Structures-Demo-App/README.md

 # Data Structures Demo App

-Suite of applications building further upon the final project of a Data Structures + Java Programming course.
+This app was built to showcase and improve upon three projects from a Data Structures + Java Programming course.

 ## **Features**